Global19-atlassian-net/iODKbook2/AlgLin/source/diagonalizacja_przyklady.rst

    \beta\,\left[\begin{array}{r} 1 \\ i \end{array}\right],
    \quad\beta\in C\setminus\{0\}.

-Zauważmy, że wektory własne nie zależą od kąta :math:`\,\phi.\ ` Krotności geometryczne obydwu wartości własnych :math:`\ \lambda_1,\,\lambda_2\ ` są równe 1 i zgadzają się z krotnościami algebraicznymi.

-Każde dwa wektory własne, należące do różnych wartości własnych, są ortogonalne:
+Note that the eigenvectors do not depend on the angle :math:`\,\phi.\ ` Geometric multiplicities of the eigenvalues
+:math:`\ \lambda_1,\,\lambda_2\ ` are equal to 1
+and agree with the algebraic multiplicities.

+Furthermore, any two vectors associated with distinct eigenvalues are orthogonal:

 .. math::